Do You Live In A Social Or Private Rented Housing?

 - Inconveniences: You can claim for inconveniences caused by daily living conditions.
 Money awarded for any discomfort may be calculated as a reduction from your next rent or could receive a cash sum for the period of time you suffered disrepair.

-- Personal Injury: If the unbearable condition of your rental property has lead to an injury or your loved one fell ill due to disrepair, you may be entitled to compensation.
+- Personal Injury: If the unbearable condition of your rental property has to lead to an injury or your loved one fell ill due to disrepair, you may be entitled to compensation.
 For instance, you can be compensated for ill health if you sue your landlord for mold uk.

 Mold growth in your apartment can cause a number of health issues if not addressed on time.
 You can compel the landlord to complete repairs and also compensate you for pain and suffering, injuries, damage done to emotional wellbeing and hospital bills incurred during treatment.

 - Other Expenses: You can receive money for other expenses such as loss of wages, cost of moving into another property or money spent if you had to carry out some repairs yourself.
-All other expenses not mentioned can also be factored into your claim depending on the extent of damages like cost of physiotherapy if applicable.
+All other expenses not mentioned can also be factored into your claim depending on the extent of damages like the cost of physiotherapy if applicable.

 Generally, you can claim compensation for any structural defects, damps and mould, lack of heat and cooling system, broken stairs, doors and windows claims etc. Contact us for a no win no fee housing disrepair compensation claim and our solicitor will help you through the process, from the start to finish of your case.